gsuberland/open-network-ms/README.md

 ## Status

-As of May 2021, this project is in the very early stages of reverse engineering the existing systems.
-No hardware or software has been built.
+As of the 21st of May 2021, this project is in the very early stages of reverse engineering the existing systems.

+The first piece of hardware, codename Spork, has gone through a draft design and will be going for production within the next week.

+No other hardware or software has been designed yet.

 ## Test Hardware